Last Updated on 2nd September 2023 by peppe8o

 In this tutorial, I’m going to show you how to install phpBB and configure your very first topic on a cheap Raspberry PI Zero W.

 phpBB is an open-source (Licensed under the GPLv2) forum software, built with a bulletin board logic, that can link a group of people or can power an entire website.
-Its features can be extended using extensions that can be installed and configured with few clicks.
+Its features can be extended using extensions that can be installed and configured with a few clicks.

 PhpBB includes a customizable registration process for your users, allowing administrators to manage permissions up to a fine level.

 The primary purpose of phpBB is to facilitate post exchange between users.
 It uses a flat topic and post structure: this means that each new post reply is appended at the end and nidification is avoided. phpBB allows multiple attachments to share media/files with other users.
 The types and sizes of these files allowed can be configured in its administrative panel (ACP).
 It also supports emoticons, leaving the option of customizing smiles.

 phpBB also offers a polling feature to let users call to vote for topics.
 Multiple polling options, as well as time limits, can be set.
 Users can be allowed or disallowed to change their vote at a later time.

-Individual forums are organized inside categories, which are something like containers including a logical topics organization.
+Individual forums are organized inside categories, which are something like containers including logical topics organization.

 Please refer phpBB features page to get more info about it.

 As said, I’ll use a Raspberry PI Zero W, but this process applies to all Raspberry PI computer boards.